insovs/Optimization-Windows/Peripherals/USB/Root HUB/README.md

 ## What it fixes:

 - Input latency spikes caused by USB power-saving delays.
-- Instability on USB hubs under load
+- Instability on USB hubs under load.
-- Selective suspend re-engaging after sleep or restart
+- Selective suspend re-engaging after sleep or restart.
-- Random disconnections and reconnections on mice, keyboards and peripherals
+- Random disconnections and reconnections on mice, keyboards and peripherals.

 ---